bitol-io/tsc/rfcs/0007-data-quality.md

 ## Common Elements to Each Rule

 * `name`: required, a short name
-* `description`: a description of what the rule does / applies to.
+* `description`: a description of what the rule does/applies to.
 * `dimension`: optional, valid values are case insensitive (based on the 7 dimensions from Data QoS & EDM Council):
   * `Accuracy` (synonym `Ac`),
   * `Completeness` (synonym `Cp`),